 This section presents the findings of the PIs associated with Goal 5: Stewardship.
+It should be noted that PIs are not are not accompanied by future performance targets because IDOT does not have the direct ability to improve performance.
 The PIs for this goal are: